 - (b) Defined benefit plan - i.
 Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services in current period or prior periods.
 The liability recognised in the balance sheet in respect of defined benefit pension plans is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets.
 The net defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
-The rate used to discount is determined by using interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating to the terms of the related pension liability; when there is no deep market in high-quality corporate bonds, the Company uses interest rates of government bonds (at the balance sheet date) instead. - ii.
+The rate used to discount is determined by using interest rates of government bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating to the terms of the related pension liability. - ii.
 Remeasurements arising on the defined benefit plans are recognised in other comprehensive income in the period in which they arise and are recorded as retained earnings. - iii.
-Past-service costs are recognised immediately in profit or loss. - C. Employees' compensation and directors' and supervisors' remuneration
+Past-service costs are recognised immediately in profit or loss.

+C. Employees' compensation and directors' and supervisors' remuneration

 Employees' compensation and directors' and supervisors' remuneration are recognised as expense and liability, provided that such recognition is required under legal or constructive obligation and those amounts can be reliably estimated.
 Any difference between the resolved amounts and the subsequently actual distributed amounts is accounted for as changes in estimates.
-If employee compensation is paid by shares, the Company calculates the number of shares based on the closing price at the previous day of the board meeting resolution.
+If employee compensation is paid by shares, the Group calculates the number of shares based on the closing price at the previous day of the board meeting resolution.

-(28) Employee share-based payment
+(29) Employee share-based payment